 2. Reduced Labor Costs

 The fewer full-time trades you have on your payroll, the fewer premiums you’ll pay.
-Plus, a flex staffing strategy substantially reduces costs related to hiring short-term craftsmen.
+Plus, a flex staffing strategy substantially reduces costs related to hiring short-term craftworkers.
 We cover recruitment, onboarding, benefits, unemployment, payroll and other back-office costs on our trade workers, so our contractor clients save on these expenditures.

 3. Maximized Productivity